 There are at UHN:

-The Poul Hansen Family Centre for Depression is UHN’s centre specializing in depression and mood disorders treatment.
-Our aim is for those with depression or mood disorders to be treated directly within the walls of our clinic, to ensure patients are not required to travel elsewhere in the hospital or to our other sites for their depression appointments or services.
+The Poul Hansen Family Centre for Depression is UHN's clinic specializing in depression and mood disorders treatment.
+Our aim is for those with depression or mood disorders to be treated directly within the walls of the Centre, to ensure patients are not required to travel elsewhere in the hospital or to our other sites for their depression appointments or services.
 Our team will help guide you from the moment you step through our doors to ensure you receive the support you need throughout your journey.

 The overall goal of our Centre is to provide you with care, as soon as you need it.

 * These material(s) are also available in other languages.

 The Psychopharmacology Unit is a centre of excellence in the evaluation, diagnosis, treatment and management of adults with major depressive disorder and bipolar disorder.
 We provide diagnostic opinions and management recommendations for patients with mood disorders who are receiving treatment or who are chronically ill.

 Our clinic has a particular interest in developing novel medication strategies for people who suffer from these conditions.

 We continue to accept referrals for medication consultations which will be completed by virtual visit.

 Please note that we do not provide prescriptions to cannabis.

 Our research is recognized around the world for helping to improve the way mood disorders are diagnosed and treated.